ewrogers/gala-docker/README.md

 ### Configure Node

-Once you have Docker installed and built the container image, you will need to first create file for your Gala credentials:
+Once you have Docker installed and built the container image, you will need to configure the nodes with your Gala credentials:

 ```
 $ ./configure